CollegeTexas A&M University

 About Ron Holland

 I guess my desire to do this ride can be chalked up to the "bucket list" syndrome.
 Anytime someone my age, 70, decides to do anything unusual it's common to blame it on the ol' "bucket list."
 But, I've had a passion for multi-day cross-country bicycling for several years.
 I've been blessed to cycle across Texas (twice), Oklahoma, Missouri (twice), and Mississippi.
-So, this trans-America cycling project seems like a natural progression of what I've been doing for years.
-It will certainly seem like the culmination of a long series of self-made adventures.
+I was also deeply blessed to ride the first 2,000 miles of the Southern Tier 2017 - San Diego to the Texas Louisiana border.
+I withdrew at that point for some strange reason that I’ve never really fully understood and finishing the Southern Tier has been on my mind DAILY since that time.
+So, I’m coming back to finish what I started.

-However, what got me started - what got me off the couch and on the bike for the first time was the opportunity raise some money to help fight the disease that has afflicted my baby sister for many years.
+What got me started - what got me off the couch and on the bike for the first time was the opportunity raise some money to help fight the disease that has afflicted my “baby” sister for many years.
 My first multi-day cross-country ride was the MS150.
 I rode because I want to experience the ride, but I really rode because I wanted to help cure MS. I've been a regular MS150 rider for many years, now.
 Much progress has been made in help folks deal with the symptoms of MS. But, I know I'm still riding and praying that there will be a cure.
 When I discovered the existence of the Bike the US for MS, I knew it had to be in my future.
 Now that I've retired I've run out of procrastinations and I'm excited.
 I encourage you to join us in the fight by donating.
+One good thing that has come from my early withdrawal, last year, is that my sister, Becky, is going to participate in the final part of this year’s adventure by providing Ride Support.
+We’re both really excited to be having this adventure together.

 Go ahead.
 Donate!
 It's painless and safe and you won't regret it.
 You won't miss the money, but you'll be a part of a great blessing in the lives of many.
 Give and you'll get the greater blessing.
 Someone once said, "It's more blessed to give than to receives."
 That comes from a very reliable source.
 Thanks!